-University Lecturer in Intellectual Property Law, Faculty of Law, University of Cambridge
+University Associate Professor in Intellectual Property Law, Faculty of Law, University of Cambridge

-Dr Christina Angelopoulos is a fixed-term lecturer in intellectual property law at the University of Cambridge and a member of the Centre for Intellectual Property and Information Law (CIPIL).
+Dr Christina Angelopoulos is a fixed-term University Associate Professor in intellectual property law at the University of Cambridge and a member of the Centre for Intellectual Property and Information Law (CIPIL).

 Next to her position at the University of Cambridge, Christina is also an Associate Research Fellow at the Information Law & Policy Centre of the Institute of Advanced Legal Studies (IALS) of the University of London.